L. W. Higgins High School

 L. W. Higgins High School is a high school in Marrero, a community in unincorporated Jefferson Parish, Louisiana, United States.
 It is a part of the Jefferson Parish Public School System.

 The school serves several communities.
 Its service area includes all of Avondale, Bridge City, Waggaman, and Westwego.
-Its service area includes portions of Marrero, and Estelle.
+Its service area includes portions of Marrero, Harvey, and Estelle.

 Athletics

 L. W. Higgins High athletics competes in the LHSAA.